abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 &= \theta^{s_A + t_A} (1-\theta)^{(n_A + m_A) - (s_A + t_A)}.
 \end{align}$$

-Now we know that this is just a Beta distribution with parameters
+We know that this is just a Beta distribution with parameters
 $$\alpha_A = s_A + t_A + 1$$ and $$\beta_A = (n_A + m_A) - (s_A + t_A) + 1$$.
 Note that the mechanics of the formulae for two updates is equivalent to performing a single update